There are plenty of options for portable clothing displays that you can use at a craft fair.

 Or, for an extremely inexpensive option, you could try hanging a few rods from your tent frame and use them for hanging your clothing.

 You might also use a dress form to display one or two of your most special pieces, or just hang a few items on a clothesline for a fun casual look, or from your tent frame to highlight your most eye-catching items.

 You'll find examples of these, and other clothing display options, in the photos below.

-This handmade dress and sweater become the focus of the booth when displayed on a dressmaker's form.
+The gorgeous handmade dress shown in the photo below and on the left becomes the focus of the booth when displayed on a mannequin.

-Displaying a special piece on a dressmaker's form is an extremely simple way to call attention to an item and help customers imagine themselves wearing it.
+Displaying a special piece on a mannequin is an extremely simple way to call attention to an item and help customers imagine themselves wearing it.

 The four children's clothing booths pictured next each contain very different clothing styles.
 You'll see the clothing style reflected in the booth design.

-Simple rods hung from the tent frame, and white portable shelves show off these items well.
+Simple rods hung from the tent frame show off these items well.
 These display items would be quite inexpensive.
 They would pack quickly and wouldn't require much storage space.

 Here's a great example of using gridwall panels with waterfall hooks (designed to work with grid panels) to display children's clothing.

 Notice that the gridwall panels aren't simply placed around the back and sides of the booth.
 Instead, one of the gridwall panels has been placed perpendicular to the side wall to add extra interest and break up the flow a bit so your eye moves around the booth.